open-telemetry/opentelemetry.io/content/en/docs/demo/requirements/_index.md

 ---
-title: OpenTelemetry Community Demo Requirements
+title: Demo Requirements
-linkTitle: Community Demo Requirements
+linkTitle: Requirements
 ---

 The following documents capture the Application, OpenTelemetry (OTel), and System